DSC-SIST/Event-Aggregator/README.md

 ![Event-Aggregator](https://socialify.git.ci/DSC-SIST/Event-Aggregator/image?description=1&font=Raleway&forks=1&issues=1&language=1&owner=1&pattern=Signal&pulls=1&stargazers=1&theme=Dark)

 Have you ever wanted to know of all the Events happening across the College Campus?
-Or perhaps you wanted to know of all the big things happening in the College and perhaps capitalize on a lot of learnings.
+Or perhaps you wanted to know all the big things happening in the College and capitalize on a lot of learning.

 Presenting Event Aggregator, the solution to all the times you wanted to register for an Event, but could not because you were not aware about it ✨